Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

         - 'Rare'
 ```

-### 3. The description shows there are 10 different crate types but I only see 4 crates in the Crates folder?
+### 3. The description shows there are 10 different crate types, but I only see 4 crates in the Crates folder?
-There is a difference between [Crates](info/crates/examples/csgo) and [Crate Types](info/crates/crate-types).
+There is a difference between [Crates](info/crates/examples/csgocrate) and [Crate Types](info/crates/crate-types).
 Each crate has its own CrateType: option in the crate's file to pick which one it is.

 The crates are the files i.e. example.yml and control all these options:
 * Prizes